 Visit the [INSTITUTION NAME] financial education center to learn about topics including:

 - Different ways to pay for college

-- How to calculate unexpected costs and savings needed for college
+- How to calculate unexpected costs

 - Tools to help build college savings